Course Descriptons By Program

 BIO435 - Ichthyology

-An introduction to the morphology, taxonomy, ecology and distribution of the major groups of freshwater fishes, this course emphasizes the northeastern U.S. fauna.
-Prerequisites: BIO 120, BIO 215 and BIO 248.
-Three lecture-hours and three laboratory-hours weekly.
-(4 crs.)
-Fall, even years.
+An introduction to the morphology, taxonomy, ecology, and distribution of the major groups of freshwater fishes, with emphasis on the northeastern U.S. fauna.

 BIO441 - Ethology